-Within 48 hours of being convened the panel should have a brief discussion to review the complaint.
+As soon as possible after being convened, the panel should have a brief discussion to review the complaint.
 This may be in person, over the phone, or by any similar method.
-If a panel member cannot meet the 48 hour requirement, they should be replaced.

 A preliminary decision should be made by the panel on whether;